-The Report and Score Service utilizes the VantageScore credit score.
+The Report and Score Service utilizes the VantageScore credit score (see Attachment #6).
 The VantageScore credit score may or may not be used by Report Subject’s lenders, and is not an endorsement or guarantee of Report Subject’s credit worthiness as seen by lenders.

 Please be aware that there are many scoring models used in the marketplace.
 Each scoring model may have its own set of factors and scale.
 The information and credit scoring may be different than that used by a lender.
 The VantageScore credit score may not be identical in every respect to any other credit score produced by another company or used by Report Subject’s lender.

 Report Subject’s VantageScore credit score is calculated using Report Subject’s actual data from Report Subject’s credit file on the day that you request Report Subject’s report.
 Keep in mind, however, that other factors, such as length of employment and annual salary, are often taken into consideration by lenders when making decisions about Report Subject.
 How each lender weighs their chosen factors may vary, but the exact formula used to calculate Report Subject’s score is proprietary.